bd/twidor/README.md

 ## The Chording Keymap

 The 3x4 array of colored boxes contain labels for the letters sent by single-button keystrokes.
-It is copmosed of four horizontal rows, one for each finger, and three vertical columns of red-blue-green labels corresponding to color keys on the Twiddler.
+It is composed of four horizontal rows, one for each finger, and three vertical columns of red-blue-green labels corresponding to color keys on the Twiddler.

 The smaller 3x4 array of labels, to the right of each colored box, shows the letters sent when a second button is pressed simultaneously (a two-button chord).
 This smaller 3x4 array is oriented the same as the larger 3x4 array of single-button colored boxes.
 Each label in the small array maps the 2nd button of the chord to the corresponding button on the Twiddler.